 You must transfer your debt to a credit card from a different bank to be eligible for a balance transfer promotion.
-For example, if you have a Chase Freedom Unlimited®, you can transfer the balance to a Discover credit card but not another Chase credit card.
+For example, if you have a Chase Freedom Unlimited®, you can transfer the balance to a Capital One credit card but not another Chase credit card.

 - Do you meet the credit card eligibility requirements?

 Every credit card has a list of application requirements that you need to meet to be eligible to apply.
 US residency, a minimum age limit and minimum income factor into your eligibility.See our guide on how to ensure your balance transfer application is successful for more tips on how to improve your likelihood of approval.

 There’s likely a minimum and maximum amount you can transfer.
 The minimum amount may be as low as $25 and differs among lenders.
 The maximum balance transfer amount varies depending on the provider and your creditworthiness, and is often expressed as a percentage of your credit limit.
 For example, you may be able to use up to 80% of your approved credit limit toward a balance transfer.

 - How will this impact your credit score?